fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

 23.4.
 Load the VGG Model in Keras

 Figure 23.3: Plot of Layers in the VGG Model.

-261

-23.5.
-Develop a Simple Photo Classifier

-262

 The VGG() class takes a few arguments that may only interest you if you are looking to use the model in your own project, e.g. for transfer learning.
 For example: